kenwals/BoWood-Audio/README.md

 - Shopping bag :heavy_check_mark:

-The shopping bag displays the current total and items are display in cards.
+The shopping bag displays the current total and items are displayed in cards.
 Users can still make a change to the bag contents.

 - Checkout :heavy_check_mark:

 On this screen, the user has to be logged in to complete the purchase.
+Credit Card validation is working as expected.

 - New product addition :heavy_check_mark: